XtremeOwnage/Web/docs/blog/posts/Home-Automation/2023/wled-replacing-bad-segment.md

 ![](./assets-wled-bad-segment//cut-here.webP)

+!!! danger
+    Make sure to turn your LEDs off, and disconnect the power before cutting.

+    Cutting a strip carrying current, generally leads to less then ideal results.

 After you have identified the issue- cut right down the middle of the copper pads.

 You will be left with a nice empty spot.